Conni2/ConniePython101/README.md

 ## Projects
 Projects are created in chronological order <br>
 Below, you'll find a list of projects I highly recommend you check out.
 Projects with 🌟 showcase the best of my work and learning journey.
-Feel free to explore them to get a sense of my programming skills and creativity.
+Feel free to explore other projects as well!

 | Project number: Name         | Description                                 |
 | ------------------- | ------------------------------------------- |